andri-reveli/applied-statistics/README.md

 1 tab = 4 spaces

 #### Casing
 Prefer `snake_case` over `camelCase` for variable and function naming.
-Prefer `kebab-case` for folder naming or even better use just a single word i.e.
+Prefer `kebab-case` for folder naming or even better use just a single word e.g.
 - **util** for utilities
 - **lib** for libraries

 #### Spacing
-Prefer using *K&R style* when writing functions, if-else statements (Stroustroup style in fact), loops and leave a space before and after an math operation i.e.
+Prefer using *K&R style* when writing functions, if-else statements (Stroustroup style in fact), loops and leave a space before and after an math operation e.g.
 ```c
 int func(int var1, char var2) {
     if (var1 < 0) {